Meet our member: Westmill Foods

 Our vision for 2025 is to source at least 50% of our rice from SRP certified farmers.

-If you are a SRP member and would like to be part of our “Meet our Members” series, please contact Roong Tepkaew at email@example.com.
+If you are an SRP member and would like to be part of our “Meet our Members” series, please contact Roong Tepkaew at firstname.lastname@example.org.
 We share these interviews on our website, in our newsletter and on our social media channels.